Bealee007/Bealee/README.md

 ### ✨ Quick Facts
 - 👨🏽‍💻 I’m currently working or 躺平ing！ 👋 🌻
-- 🌱 I’m currently learning Java development &Java code Audit
+- 🌱 I’m currently learning Java development & Java code Audit
 - 🤔 The road to digging 0day is long and difficult
 - 💬 Ask me about anything related to Java security, Rust development , Trojan free to kill, .(After googling it 😜😌)
 - ⚡️ Fun-Fact: I sleep at 6am 🙃